 The operation of unmanned aerial systems or “drones” can pose a serious threat to manned flights and people and property on the ground, especially when they aren’t operated safely and responsibly.
 In light of their growing popularity for recreational purposes, ICAO developed a UAS Toolkit specifically aimed at keeping operators, aircraft and communities safe.

-Anybody considering gifting or operating a new drone this holiday season will benefit from the following tips for recreational users in ICAO’s UAS Toolkit:
+The holiday season is the biggest time of year to be gifted a drone.
+Anyone operating a new drone will benefit from the following tips for recreational users in ICAO’s UAS Toolkit:

 1. You should always consult your local Civil Aviation Authority since drone guidelines and regulations differ from country to country.
 Many States’ regulations can be accessed from the Toolkit.